What is hepatitis B?

 Exams and Tests

 Your doctor will diagnose hepatitis B based on a physical exam and blood tests.
-He or she also will ask about your medical history (including possible risks for the virus, such as your job and sexual activity).
+You will also be asked about your past health.
+This includes possible risks for the virus, such as your job and sexual activity.

 - Tests to see if the hepatitis A, hepatitis C, or Epstein-Barr viruses are causing your hepatitis.